Laufire/react-starter/readme.md

 * Have branches to allow for multiple templates.
 	* One for a clean one to start new projects.
 	* One with basic examples.

+* Audit the packages.
+It's not done, yet.
+Due to poor understanding of the dependencies.